JvanKatwijk/qt-dab/README.md

 this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.

-As for Windows, two versions are available, one with and one without use of *avx2* instructions.
+As for Windows, two versions might be available, one with and one without use of *avx2* instructions.

 The appImage contains next to the executable Qt-DAB program, the required interface libraries **but not the support libraries for the configured devices**.
 If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for the device as well.